 - 2.1.
-"The fundamental safety objective is to protect people and the environment from the harmful effects of ionizing radiation" [3].
-To meet this objective, a comprehensive safety analysis assessment should be carried out to identify all sources of radiation and to evaluate the radiation doses that could be received by workers and the public, as well as potential effects on the environment.
-This safety analysis assessment should examine: - (1) All planned normal operational modes of the facility; - (2) Performance of the facility following anticipated operational occurrences; - (3) Design basis accidents; - (4) Event sequences that may lead to a beyond design basis accident.design extension conditions (DEC).
+The fundamental safety objective is to protect people and the environment from the harmful effects of ionizing radiation [3].
+To meet this objective, a comprehensive safety analysis should be carried out to identify all sources of radiation and to evaluate the radiation doses that could be received by workers and the public, as well as potential effects on the environment.
+This safety analysis should examine: - (1) All planned normal operational modes of the facility; - (2) Performance of the facility following anticipated operational occurrences; - (3) Design basis accidents; - (4) Event sequences that may lead to a beyond design basis accident.